Social | Talent creativity

 • Initiatives to develop a foundation for promoting DE&I

 From the perspective of promoting diversity in perspectives and better decision-making as an organization as well as expecting and facilitating all employees to support an inclusive workplace environment mutually, the Company engages in empowering women and promoting the development and assignment of female leaders.
-In addition, we are promoting various initiatives as a foundation for promoting DE&I, such as DE&I management workshops for all line managers (general managers and managers) and a FemTech program to address women-specific health issues using technology.
+In addition, we are promoting various initiatives as a foundation for promoting DE&I, such as DE&I management workshops for all line managers (general managers and managers) and the FemTech program to address women-specific health issues using technology.
 For further information, please refer to the website - “Respecting diversity, equity and inclusion (DE&I)”.

 Strengthening talent that accelerates adoption of strong real x digital capabilities

 The Company has introduced a “Digital 100-Day Training” covering a wide range of levels by having employees select a program that matches individual digital skill level since 2023.
 The program consists of introductory training, where participants learn basic digital literacy compiled by the Digital Literacy Council through classroom lectures, and practical training to deepen their knowledge through exercises focused on digital technologies related to their own job responsibilities.
-Over 1,400 people participated in this program during 2023 and 2024, according to their skill levels and their needs, and worked on enhancing their digital skills.
+Over 1,800 people participated in this program from 2023 through 2025, according to their skill levels and their needs, and worked on enhancing their digital skills.
 Additionally, for intermediate and advanced levels, the Company initiated the "Bridgestone x Tohoku University Co-creation Lab" project in 2021, where employees are dispatched to Tohoku University.
 Through planning and developing AI and algorithms, the Company aims to cultivate "AI/Algorithm Experts" who play a core role in the solutions business and research and development, as well as "Solution Field Engineers" who can identify problems in business operations and propose solutions utilizing digital technologies."

-Asia Pacific, India, and China region
+Regional initiatives: Asia Pacific, India, and China region

 Supporting self-directed career development

 BSAPIC recognizes the importance of nurturing a high-performing culture where every individual's potential is realized, contributing to the group’s collective success.
-Central to this ethos is a robust Performance Development System (PDS), which serves as the cornerstone in driving excellence, growth, and alignment of individual aspirations with organizational goals.
+Central to this ethos is the robust Performance Development System (PDS), which serves as the cornerstone in driving excellence, growth, and alignment of individual aspirations with organizational goals.

 During the PDS journey, managers and employees communicate and align individual goals with the organizational objectives allowing flexibility to update their goals through the year.
 Through continuous dialogue and feedback loops, BSAPIC prioritizes constructive coaching, empowering employees to enhance their performance and develop them to their full potential.

-Career Development and Discussion (CD&D)
+• Career Development and Discussion(CD&D)

-Embodying the BSAPIC Talent Development Approach, managers collaborate with employees to design tailored development plans that leverage a 70-20-10 framework: 70% Experience, 20% Exposure, and 10% Education.
+Embodying the BSAPIC Talent Development Approach, managers collaborate with employees to design tailored development plans that leverage the 70-20-10 framework: 70% Experience, 20% Exposure, and 10% Education.
 As part of Experiential Learning, employees are provided with opportunities such as stretch assignments and cross-functional projects, enabling them to expand their skillsets and broaden their perspectives.
 Additionally, under the Coaching/Mentoring initiatives, including networking opportunities and executive coaching, we foster a culture of continuous learning and mentorship for executives to mentor other Managers and professionals

 At BSAPIC, the commitment to talent development is unwavering.
 Through PDS, CD&D and the Talent Development Approach, BSAPIC strives to cultivate a culture of excellence, where each individual is empowered to thrive, driving sustainable growth and success for the organization as a whole.